bamadesigner/rock-the-slackbot/README.md

 **I'm working to add the following events:**

 * When menu item is added
-* When a new comment is added or is awaiting moderation
 * When plugins or themes are uploaded
 * When plugins or themes are activated